RacsoRhodes/travelpoints/readme.txt

 	1.5 2018-02-10

 		!
-This version corrects the directory creation error that begain with Minetest Version 0.4.16.
+This version corrects the directory creation error that began with Minetest Version 0.4.16.
 		!
 Thanks to GitHub user "ritschwumm" for the changes in this version.
 		* init.lua - Method for world table directory creation updated from